richardvinc/be-assessment-project/README.md

 DB_PASSWORD = xxx
 DB_PORT = 5432
 ```

+-   run `npm run dev` and it will run the server on port `3000`

+# Database Migration

+All migration files are on the `src/migrations` folder.
+We will use TypeORM to help us migrate it.

 It seems like there is no easy way to migrate using Typescript that will work on every NodeJs version, so the easiest way is to build the application, and run `npm run migration:run`.
 It will access `dbConfig.js` file in the `dist` folder.